LIFE COACH Training

 Dr. Karen Swanson

-Dr. Swanson has been the Director of the Institute for Prison Ministries (IPM) at the Billy Graham Center for Evangelism at Wheaton College since 2005.
-As Director, she oversees the Charles W. Colson Scholarship Program and pursues the goals of the Institute for Prison Ministries through networks, collaboration, and strategic partnerships that provide leadership and training to those engaged in correctional ministries.
+Dr. Swanson has been the Director of Correctional Ministries Institute (CMI) at the Wheaton College Billy Graham Center since 2005.
+As Director, she oversees the Charles W. Colson Scholarship Program and pursues the goals of the Correctional Ministries Institute through networks, collaboration, and strategic partnerships that provide leadership and training to those engaged in correctional ministries.

 Karen has more than 25 years of higher education experience, is an Associate Professor at Wheaton College, and teaches Correctional Ministry courses.
 She has an Ed.D. in Curriculum Leadership from Northern Illinois University and a Justice Ministries Certification from Taylor University.
 Karen is certified in Motivational Interviewing, Moral Reconation Therapy, Bridges Out of Poverty, Truthought, and Anger Management.
 She has experience working reentry and mentoring formerly incarcerated persons.